-In her capacity as Instructor in the Office of Education at Harvard T. H. Chan School of Public Health, Dr. Albanti mentors Master of Public Health students on developing and executing global health research projects in strategy, leadership, quality improvement, impact assessment, and operations.
-Her research interest is in public health capacity building in resource-limited settings and bridging business concepts with science and public health.
+In her capacity as Instructor in the Office of Education at Harvard T. H. Chan School of Public Health, Dr. Albanti mentors students on developing and executing global health research projects.
+Her research interest is in capacity building in resource-limited settings, impact assessment, storytelling, and role of corporate philanthropy in impacting social change.

 Dr. Albanti is Lean/Six Sigma Green Belt certified (2017), serves as Consulting Producer on the How I Live documentary, received the Women Leaders in Global Health Fellowship Award from Stanford University (2017), was an Emerging Leaders Program Fellow at UMass (2019), and was one of the 24 social purpose leaders selected for the 2019 American Express Leadership Academy’s Converge Academy.
 She regularly collaborates with WHO and PAHO on advocacy, policy, and implementation of childhood cancer initiatives.

 Dr. Albanti holds a Doctor of Public Health (Boston University), Master of Public Health (Columbia University), Master of Arts in Communication (University of Miami), and Bachelor of Science in Business Administration (American College of Thessaloniki).